tinacms/tina.io/content/docs/index.md

 **Tina Cloud** is a hosted service purpose built for integration with the TinaCMS Toolkit.
 Tina Cloud makes it possible for entire content teams to take advantage of a Git-based workflow, regardless of whether they write code or have GitHub accounts.
 Additionally, Tina Cloud exposes a GraphQL API for your site's file-based content, giving developers a more powerful interface for querying data and reconciling relationships.

-[Tina Cloud CLI](/docs/tina-cloud/cli/) - The Tina Cloud CLI can be used to set up your project with Tina Cloud configuration, and run a local version of the Tina Cloud content-api.
-The CLI gives developers the ability to shape and define their content ready for consumption.

-[Tina Cloud Client](/docs/tina-cloud/client/)- The Tina Cloud Client allows you to easily retrieve, secure and edit your content using the content-api.
+[Tina Cloud Dashboard](docs/tina-cloud/dashboard/) - The Tina Cloud Dashboard is the interface for managing the administrative aspects of your content management.
+The dashboard allows you to create apps, and setup your users.

 <div class="callout">
 <img className="learnImage" src="../img/tina-laptop.png" alt="" />